 - A specific project (something you can share if needed)

 Here’s what happens when you take the time to get this down on paper: You make a plan.
 You gain clarity for your vision.
 You establish a way to talk about your history.
 You map out a clear strategy.
 You identify a simple way of articulating what you’re working towards, including strategic priorities and giving-driven steps.
-And you might identify a near-term or specific project to point someone toward, if needed.
+And you might also identify a near-term or specific project to point someone toward, if needed.

 Powerful message planning enables you to articulate all of these details—in one page or five, in five minutes or a couple of hours.

-This tells your donors—current or potential—that you have a plan, that you’ve identified steps that move you forward, that you’ve made progress to date, and that you’ve identified the near-term focus.
+Tell your donors—current or potential—that you have a plan, that you’ve identified steps that move you forward, that you’ve made progress to date, and that you’ve identified the near-term focus.
 These are what we call your Core Four Goals—numbers you need to have a pulse on every week of the upcoming year:

 - Your long-term giving goal (within 3-5 years)

-- Your progress to-date toward this long-term goal
+- Your progress to date toward this long-term goal

 - Your goal for giving this calendar year (by December 31st)